srikalyanreddyakiti/writrz-blog-website/README.md

 ---

-## ✍️ Sample Blog Topics
+## Sample Blog Topics

-- ✅ *AI in Web Design: The Next Frontier*
+- AI in Web Design: The Next Frontier
-- ✅ *Top 5 CSS Tricks for Cleaner Code*
+- Top 5 CSS Tricks for Cleaner Code
 - (More articles can be added easily by duplicating post templates)

 ---

-## ✍️ Author
+## Author

 **Akiti Sri Kalyan Reddy**
-Data science and artificial intelligence
+Data Science and Artificial Intelligence

----